SECRET-GUEST/sandcastle/README.md

 scripts/Assets/SFX/Suggests/
 ```

-* They will be automatically integrated and normalized in the final audio.
+* They will be automatically integrated and normalized into the final audio.

 ---

-## 🖥 **Optional: Automatic Shutdown**
+## 🖥 **Optional: Automatic PC Shutdown**

-You can schedule your PC to shut down automatically after the pink noise finishes:
+You can schedule your PC (Windows) to shut down automatically at the end of playback using:

 ```powershell
 shutdown /s /t 8000